ncatlab/nlab-content/pages/1/2/9/0/921/content.md

 ### The terminal Archimedean ordered field

-There is a well-known algebraic (more or less) characterisation of the real line as the 'terminal Archimedean ordered field'.
-This can be interpreted as follows:
+There is a well-known algebraic (more or less) characterisation of the real line as the 'terminal Archimedean ordered field' (cf. [Richman08](#Richman08)) This can be interpreted as follows:

 *  A __field__ is well known in algebra; if it matters, we mean a [[Heyting field]].
 *  An __ordered field__ means a *[[strictly totally ordered]]* field.